awslabs/duvet/specs/README.md

 ### Installing dependencies

 The utility/script `util/specification_extract.sh` depends on four run
-times: `node`, `python`, `ruby`, and `rust`
+times: `node`, `python`, `ruby`, and `rust`.
 (No, this is not ideal, but
-Crypto Tools is pushing the "spec to code" boundary;
+Duvet is pushing the "spec to code" boundary;
-we are ahead of the tooling).
+we are ahead of the tooling.)

 #### Set Up Python & `xml2rfc`

 Follow
 [AWS Crypto Tools Getting Started with Python instructions](https://github.com/aws/crypto-tools/blob/master/getting-started/python/README.md#local-development-setup) to install `pyenv`.

 Then, in this repository, run
 `pyenv local 3.9.7; pyenv exec python -m pip install xml2rfc==3.5.0 markupsafe==2.0.1`.

 #### Set up `kramdown-rfc2629`